Pseudogap in electron-doped cuprates: Strong correlation leading to band splitting: Conclusion

-\textbf{CDMFT calculation} \\ CDMFT calculation was performed with $2 \times 2$ interacting cluster coupled to eight bath sites.
+\textbf{CDMFT calculation:} CDMFT calculation was performed with $2 \times 2$ interacting cluster coupled to eight bath sites.
 The cluster impurity problem was solved with the exact diagonalization method at zero temperature.
-The spectra were calculated with an energy-broadening factor 0.05$t$ and a cumulant-interpolation technique \cite{Stanescu2006} in momentum space. \\
+The spectra were calculated with an energy-broadening factor 0.05$t$ and a cumulant-interpolation technique \cite{Stanescu2006} in momentum space.

 \textbf{Acknowledgements} \\ Fruitful discussion with T.~K.~Lee, D.~Song, and C.~Kim is gratefully acknowledged.
-ARPES measurements were performed at the Stanford Synchrotron Radiation Lightsource, operated by the Office of Basic Energy Science, US Department of Energy.
-This work was supported by Grants-in-aid from the Japan Society of the Promotion of Science (JSPS) (grant Nos.~14J09200, 15H02109, 16H06345, 16K05458, 17H02915, and 17K14350).
-M.H. acknowledges financial support from the Advanced Leading Graduate Course for Photon Science (ALPS) and the JSPS Research Fellowship for Young Scientists.
-M.I. thanks the RIKEN Advanced Institute for Computational Science through the HPCI System Research project ``Creation of new functional devices and high-performance materials to support next-generation industries" (CDMSI) under the project number hp170263. \\
+We thank M.~Ikeda for collaboration in the early stage of this work and J.~Xu and K.~Koshiishi for help in the ARPES measurements.
+The ARPES measurements were performed at the Stanford Synchrotron Radiation Lightsource, operated by the Office of Basic Energy Science, US Department of Energy.
+This work was supported by Grants-in-aid from JSPS (grant Nos. ~JP16K05458, JP17H02915, JP17K14350, JP19K03741, JP22K13994, and JP22K03535) and from MEXT (grant Nos.
+JP22H05111, JP22H05114).
+This work was also supported by MEXT as “Program for Promoting Researches on the Supercomputer Fugaku” (Basic Science for Emergence and Functionality in Quantum Matter - Innovative Strongly Correlated Electron Science by Integration of Fugaku and Frontier Experiments - JPMXP1020200104) and JPMXP1020230411 together with computational resources of supercomputer Fugaku provided by the RIKEN Center for Computational Science (Project ID: hp200132, hp210163, and hp220166).
+A.F. acknowledges the support from the Yushan Fellow Program under the Ministry of Education of Taiwan.

-\textbf{Author contributions} \\ M.Ho., K.K., and Y.N. performed ARPES measurements with the assistance of M.Ha.
-ARPES endstation was maintained by M.Ha., D.L., and Z.-X.S.
-M.Ho. analyzed the data.
+\textbf{Author contributions} \\ M. Horio, H.S., and Y.N. performed ARPES measurements with the assistance of M. Hashimoto.
+ARPES endstation was maintained by M. Hashimoto., D.L., and Z.-X.S.
+M. Horio analyzed the data.
 S.S. and M.I. performed CDMFT calculations.
 T.O., T.K., T.A., and Y.K. synthesized and characterized single crystals.
-M.Ho. and A.F. wrote the manuscript with suggestions by S.S., M.I., T.A., and Y.K.
+M. Horio and A.F. wrote the manuscript with suggestions by S.S., M.I., T.A., and Y.K.
 All authors contributed to the scientific planning and discussions.
 A.F. was responsible for overall project direction and planning.